 |Margin of victory||Los Angeles Dodgers||Milwaukee Brewers|

 If the odds on the moneyline or runline aren’t big enough for your taste, MLB props are where you can find longer odds on a daily basis.
 As you can see, the more specific a prediction, the bigger the potential payout.
-However, the overround on props (which sees the implied probability of the options go well beyond 100-percent) tends to be larger than for moneyline, runline and total bets.
+However, the overround on props (which considers the implied probability of the options go well beyond 100-percent) tends to be larger than for moneyline, runline, and total bets.
 That’s why both options for the “total strikeouts” prop is less than even money.

 A -125 payout equates to an implied probability of 55.6%, meaning there has to be a 55.6% chance of Kershaw striking out nine or more batters in order for the wager to make sense for bettors.
-The -105 payout attached to the under equates to an implied probability of 51.2%, meaning there has to be a 51.2% of Kershaw striking out eight or fewer batters in order for that wager to make sense for bettors.
+The -105 payout attached to the under equates to an implied probability of 51.2%, meaning there has to be a 51.2% of Kershaw striking out eight or fewer batters for that wager to make sense for bettors.
 Obviously, both of those implied probabilities cannot be true at the same time.
-If there’s actually a greater than 50% chance that Kershaw will strikeout nine or more batters, then there is necessarily a less than 50% chance that he won’t, since it’s a binary proposition.
+If there’s a greater than 50% chance that Kershaw will strikeout nine or more batters, then there is necessarily a less than 50% chance that he won’t, since it’s a binary proposition.